russellkirkpatrick/russellkirkpatrick/README.md

 💻 I am relocating to New York City now that I've graduated.
 I worked as a fullstack SWE at eServices and have 3 years of hands-on startup experience.

-✈ In my free time, I like skiing, climbing, and, all things music.
+✈ In my free time, I like skiing, climbing, and all things music.

 ⚙️ I build software with a focus on minimalism.
 Creativity is the driving factor in all aspects of my life and career.